 The enterprise IP telephony (IPT) market has enjoyed a resurgence in the last year: 46% of companies are growing their IPT deployments, up from 32% in 2011.
-But as deployments grow, the nature of implementation
+But as deployments grow, the nature of implementation is changing.

 The UC endpoint is evolving